“There’s so much pain everywhere, and we just close our eyes to it. The truth is we’re all scared. We’re terrified of each other.”

 And no review of The Silent Patient would be complete without talking about that twist ending.
 We don’t do spoilers here so we’ll spare those of you who haven’t read it yet, but it honestly stands as one of the best endings to a book we’ve read in some time.
 It leaves a punch that we never saw coming.
 In hindsight, maybe it was something we could have guessed if we had sat down and properly analysed it, but it never came across to us when we were going through it in real-time.

-Check out the best Psychological Thrillers Like The Silent Patient
+Check Out The Best Psychological Thrillers Like The Silent Patient

 What Didn’t

-So, elephant in the room.
+So, the elephant in the room.
 There are naturally a lot of things here that some people are going to struggle to get over.
 There are naturally a lot of trigger warnings to be mindful of, and the realms of mental health are obviously incredibly complex with so many facets that a singular novel is never going to be able to completely do justice to.
 We’re not experienced enough or qualified enough to comment on them all and, whilst we weren’t offended by them, there’s the risk some might be.

 Looking back, there are also a lot of red herrings in The Silent Patient that, even at the time, felt rather forced to make as many people as possible appear as suspects.
 It’s really jarring when authors make every single character appear as shady and unlikeable as possible, and it’s definitely the major gripe we would have with this book.